A VRT documentary wasbroadcast in 1999 on the occasion of the engagement of Crown Prince Philippe & Mathilde d'Udekem d'Acoz.

 The director of the primary school in Bastogne remembers Mathilde as a good pupil, although not the best of the class.
 Her results were very good.

 As a child she was like the other village children.
-According to the village priest Mathilde was calm and poised, while her sister Marie-Alix was very outgoing.
+According to the parish priest Mathilde was calm and poised, while her sister Marie-Alix was very outgoing.

-When she's a student she spends a summer in the slums of Cairo, Egypt, an international project to help build schools.
-She also tought French.
+When she's a student, Mathilde spends a summer in the slums of Cairo, Egypt, an international project to help build schools.
+She also teaches French in Cairo.

 Mathilde studies speech therapy at the Institut Libre Marie Haps in Brussels.
 A teacher recalls: "She was an excellent pupil.
 Her results were great, she obtained her degree with great honours, but for me, her personality was even better.
 I'd describe her as intelligent, very sensitive in the way she approaches others."